Carbohydrates: what they are, how they are classified, and what role they play in our diet

 Chemically, carbohydrates are classified based on their molecular structure.
 We can divide them into four main groups:

-Disaccharides: formed by the union of two monosaccharides.
-Examples:
+- Disaccharides: formed by the union of two monosaccharides.
+Examples: sucrose (common table sugar), lactose (found in milk), maltose (formed during starch digestion).

 - Oligosaccharides: formed by 3 to 10 simple sugar molecules.
-They are found, for example, in legumes and can ferment in the colon, contributing to the formation of intestinal gas.
-Some, such as fructooligosaccharides (FOS), have a beneficial prebiotic effect on the microbiota.
+They are found, for example, in legumes and can ferment in the colon.
+Some, like fructooligosaccharides (FOS), have a beneficial prebiotic effect on the microbiota.

 Simple and complex carbohydrates

-In everyday practice, carbohydrates are often divided into:
+In daily practice, carbohydrates are often divided into:

-- Simple: includes monosaccharides and disaccharides.
-They are easily and quickly absorbed, which is why they tend to raise blood sugar levels quickly.
+- Simple: include monosaccharides and disaccharides.
+They are easily and quickly absorbed, which is why they tend to raise blood sugar rapidly.
 Some examples: white sugar, honey, syrups, fruit juices, packaged sweets.

-Note: food refining can turn even a complex carbohydrate into a rapidly absorbed sugar source.
+Warning: food refining can transform even a complex carbohydrate into a rapidly absorbed sugar source.
 White bread, for example, has a glycemic impact similar to sugar.

 Glycemic index and glycemic load